Othonna purpurascens

-Othonna purpurascens is a species of plant endemic to South Africa.
+Othonna purpurascens is a species of flowering plant in the family Asteraceae.
+It is endemic to the Cape Provinces of South Africa.

 Description

 This plant has a scrubby succulent stem.
 The leaves are flat and fleshy.
 They are smooth and covered with a whitish bloom, but the lower parts of the stems have woolly scars from dropping leaves.
 The two headed flowers are purplish in colour and the seeds that they produce are silky.

 Distribution and habitat

 This species is known from Mastenberg in South Africa.